Spondyloarthritis – Symptoms & Treatments| SingHealth

 In spondyloarthritis, there is inflammation of the spine, joints and entheses.
 If it involves fingers and toes, they may swell and take the appearance of ‘sausage digits’.

-All of these diseases display a variety of symptoms and signs, but they share many similarities, including
+All of the diseases mentioned above display a variety of symptoms and signs, but they share many similarities, including:

-• presence of enthesitis (inflammation of an entheses) (defined above)
+• Presence of enthesitis (inflammation of an entheses)

-It is important that you give a detailed history of your symptoms to your doctor as, often, the diagnosis can be made based on your symptoms.
-Specifi c symptoms of ankylosing spondylitis include stooped posture and back pain that is worse at night, in the morning or after inactivity.
+Providing a detailed history of your symptoms to your doctor is crucial, as the diagnosis can often be made based on your symptoms.

 Spondyloarthritis - How to prevent?